nevinera/traverse/secondary-skills/protection/rank1.md

 Passive: +1 defense die against bashing attacks

-Passive: physical attacks against allies while adjacent to you provoke an AO from you
+Passive: physical attacks made against allies that are adjacent to you provoke an AO from you

 #### Taunt (x3)